jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Our expectation is that every new issue should be examined within a week of its creation.

+Triagers are encouraged to label easier issues as ``good first issue`` to facilitate beginner contributions; the triage team should ensure that sufficient context and links to relevant parts of the codebase are included before applying this label.

 Tagging Issues with Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^